-- Departments have the primary responsibility to state, in writing, and in detail, the reasons for their recommendations.
-Recommendations on range elevation shall be based solely upon the contents of the faculty member's PAF.
-The department is responsible for preparing a complete description and analysis of the factors significant in the departmental evaluation consistent with the criteria previously described. - 2.
-The probationary and tenured faculty of the department shall ELECT a department peer review committee (or a separate committee for each applicant) of tenured full-time faculty members.
-The department, if so desired, may function as an elected committee of the whole; that is, the department peer review committee may consist of all eligible probationary and tenured faculty in the department.
-In either event, the recommendations of the peer review committee(s) are the recommendations of the department. - 3.
-The meeting(s) of the peer review committee shall include confidential, careful and thorough deliberations leading to a vote.
-Each peer review committee's independent

-- recommendation shall be approved by a simple majority of the membership of that committee and shall be based solely on information and documentation in the PAF. - 4.
-The department chair may decide to submit an independent recommendation or to participate as a member of the department peer review committee.3 The department chair shall make known their decision, in writing to all department faculty, after consultation with the probationary and tenured faculty of the department and prior to the date beginning the campus process.
-A copy of the notification shall be attached to the recommendation.
+- Departments have the primary responsibility to state, in writing, and in detail, the reasons for their recommendations. -Recommendations on range elevation shall be based solely upon the contents of the faculty member's PAF. -The department is responsible for preparing a complete description and analysis of the factors significant in the departmental evaluation consistent with the criteria previously described. - 2.
+The probationary and tenured faculty of the department shall ELECT a department peer review committee (or a separate committee for each applicant) of tenured full-time faculty members. -The department, if so desired, may function as an elected acommittee of the whole; that is, the department peer review committee may consist of all eligible probationary and tenured full time-faculty in the department. -In either event, the recommendations of the peer review committee(s) are the recommendations of the department. - 3.
+The meeting(s) of the peer review committee shall include confidential, careful and thorough deliberations leading to a vote. -Each peer review committee's independent recommendation shall be approved by a simple majority of the membership of that committee and shall be based solely on information and documentation in the PAF. - 4.
+The department chair may decide to submit an independent recommendation or to participate as a member of the department peer review committee.
+The department chair shall make known his/hertheir decision, in writing to all department faculty, after consultation with the probationary and tenured faculty of the department and prior to the date beginning the campus process. -A copy of the notification shall be attached to the recommendation.

 The chair shall apply this decision to all applicants in that academic year.
-If the department chair makes an independent recommendation, they shall not participate in deliberations or attend meetings of the departmental peer review committee.
-If the chair does not make an independent recommendation, they shall participate as a member of the department peer review committee.
+If the department chair makes an independent recommendation, s/hethey shall not participate in deliberations or attend meetings of the departmental peer review committee. -If the chair does not make an independent recommendation, s/hethey shallmay participate as a member of the department peer review committee.

-- 5. The department peer review committee or the department chair (if making a separate recommendation) may ask the candidate to provide clarification, including documentation, for material in the PAF.
-The faculty member shall have ten (10) days to respond. - 6.
-The department peer review committee and the department chair (if making independent recommendations) shall attach their written recommendations, including the reasons for the recommendations.
-If the chair is making a separate recommendation, then there shall be no meetings between the department peer review committee and the department chair. - 7.
-At the conclusion of the department level review, the applicant shall be given a copy of the recommendation.
-The applicant shall have ten (10) days to respond before the recommendation is forwarded to the dean. - 8.
-The department chair shall forward the recommendations of the department and the chair (if separate) and the PAF to the dean.
+- 5. The department peer review committee or the department chair (if making a separate recommendation) may ask the candidate to provide clarification, including documentation, for material in the PAF. -The faculty member shall have ten (10) days to respond. - 6.
+The department peer review committee and the department chair (if making independent recommendations) shall attach their written recommendations, including the reasons for the recommendations. -If the chair is making a separate recommendation, then there shall be no meetings between the department peer review committee and the department chair. - 7.
+At the conclusion of the department level review, the applicant shall be given a copy of the recommendation. -The applicant shall have ten (10) days to respond before the recommendation is forwarded to the dean.